© Unofficial Royalty 2024

 Full name: Friedrich Josias Carl Eduard Ernst Kyrill Harald

-The Head of the House of Saxe-Coburg and Gotha from 1954 until his death in 1998, Friedrich Josias was born just three weeks after his father Charles Edward was deposed as Duke of Saxe-Coburg and Gotha.
+The Head of the House of Saxe-Coburg and Gotha from 1954 until he died in 1998, Friedrich Josias was born three weeks after his father Charles Edward was deposed as Duke of Saxe-Coburg and Gotha.
 Through his father, Friedrich Josias was a great-grandson of Queen Victoria.
 In 1942, Friedrich Josias married his first cousin Countess Viktoria-Luise of Solms-Baruth The couple divorced in 1946 but they had one son who succeeded his father as the Head of the House of Saxe-Coburg and Gotha.
 During World War II, Friedrich Josias was an adjutant to Field Marshal Erwin Rommel who was in charge of the German campaign in North Africa and on the staff of General Hermann von Hanneken, the supreme commander of the German forces in Denmark.
 In May 1945, Friedrich Josias was captured by British forces in Denmark and remained in captivity until he was released that autumn when he returned to Coburg.
 In 1948, Friedrich Josias married Denyse Henriette de Muralt The couple divorced in 1964 and had three children.
 He made a third marriage in 1964 to Katrin Bremme but they had no children.

 Unofficial Royalty: Prince Friedrich Josias of Saxe-Coburg and Gotha